archon

 Abstract

-The did:cid method specification conforms to the requirements specified in the DID specification currently published by the W3C Credentials Community Group.
+The did:cid method specification conforms to the requirements specified in DID Core 1.0, a W3C Recommendation.
 For more information about DIDs and DID method specifications, please see the DID Primer.

 Introduction